mrstefangrimm/Drops-Divider/Instructable/instructions.md

 I recently bought an irrigation system to water the plants on my balcony.
-It worked perfectly, except that the small plat pots got too much water.
-The Drops Divider distributes the water evently between two small pots, so they only get half the water.
-This not only works, it also has a meditative character when you see the rocker tilting from side to side.
+It worked perfectly, except that the small plant pots got too much water.
+The Drops Divider distributes the water evenly between two small pots, so they only get half the water.
+This not only works, but it also has a meditative character when you see the rocker tilting from side to side.

-An alternative solution to the Drops Divider are [adjustable drippers](https://www.gardena.com/de/produkte/bewasserung/micro-drip-system/regulierbarer-endtropfer/900914801/).
+An alternative solution to the Drops Divider is [adjustable drippers](https://www.gardena.com/de/produkte/bewasserung/micro-drip-system/regulierbarer-endtropfer/900914801/).
 Instead of distributing the water of one [end dripper](https://www.gardena.com/de/produkte/bewasserung/micro-drip-system/endtropfer-druckausgleichend/901161001/), you can simply use two adjustable drippers.
 I hope you agree that Drops Divider solution is a lot more fun.